Tuition & Financial Assistance

 Tuition and fees are subject to change without notice.

-Tuition for residents of Community College District 518 is charged at an in-district rate per semester hour for tuition in the 2016-2017 academic year.
-Check with the Carl Sandburg College Business Office for current tuition rate.
+Students who reside in the Community College District 518 are charged at an in-district rate per semester hour for tuition.
+Click here for the current tuition rate.

 Students who are residents of Illinois but who live outside of Community College District 518 pay a higher tuition rate.
-Check with the Sandburg Business Office for current tuition rate.
+Click here for the current tuition rate.

 All students who do not maintain a legal residence in the State of Illinois pay a higher tuition rate.
-Check with the Sandburg Business Office for current tuition rate.
+Click here for the current tuition rate.